Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Once you have correctly selected ModalWX.cpp,
 it will load ModalWX.cpp, parse it and display its blocks.

-If you are interested in evaluating this toolkit for your app's GUI,
+If you are interested in understanding how the code works
 take the code walkthough in the next section.
 It explains how the code works, most of which is how wxWidgets works.
 Otherwise, basic navigational controls are as follows: